-(j) Budget figures:
+(j) Budget information:

-The budget figures have been derived from the 2021/22 Budget approved by the Board of Governors of the College on March 31, 2021.
-The budget is reflected in the Statement of Operations and Accumulated Surplus and the Statement of Changes in Net Debt.
+The budget information has been derived from the 2022/23 Budget approved by the Board of Governors of the College on March 30, 2022.
+The Budget is reflected in the Statement of Operations and Accumulated Surplus and the Statement of Changes in Net Debt.